-In this ranking, we examine the best value colleges for online communications degree programs in 2016.
+In this ranking, we examine the best value colleges for online communications degree programs.

 Communications is an incredibly versatile major that combines traditional studies with practical, modern career applications.
 Students can focus on liberal arts topics – like English, creative writing, and psychology – while in school.
 Once out in the real world, those learned skills will translate into lucrative careers in public relations, advertising, marketing, the media, education…the list goes on!
 If this sounds like an appealing option to you, you might want to consider earning your communications degree online.
 For an affordable price, you can get the education you want while imposing minimal disruptions on your daily life.
 For adult students with regular jobs and families, this kind of flexibility is especially important.
 These 10 top value schools are sensitive to the needs of nontraditional students, blending the best aspects of on-campus study with the most convenient features of online learning.

 Ranking the Best Degrees Online in Communication

 Online Bachelor of Arts in Communication & Media Studies

 The online communications degree at Post University offers two concentrations – Media Arts and Organizational Communications.
 The former is a great choice for students hoping to touch on visual communication, including photography, video, or web design.
 The latter option, on the other hand, focuses on public relations, marketing, and social media.
 Both have a strong emphasis on contemporary communication, ensuring that Post’s affordable online communications degree will remain relevant for years after graduation.
 One important note: The program takes five years to complete, so you might want to look at other schools if you need an accelerated option.

 Net Price: $22,714/yr